siobhanlgorman/favoureats/TESTING.md

 2. Click on links after logging in

 Expected results
-1. Both users ar directed to Recipes Page
+1. Both users are directed to Recipes Page
 2. Only logged in user can open My Recipes page while not logged in user is directed to Sign In page

 Acctual results